IRCO Success Comes from the Strength of our Staff, Board and Community

 Valerie S. Palmer, President

-Valerie S. Palmer, President, has served on the board since January 2008.
-Valerie Palmer is the current IRCO President of the Board of Directors.
+Valerie S. Palmer has served on the Board since January 2008 and is the current IRCO President of the Board of Directors.
 Born of mixed-race parents in South Africa, Valerie entered the United States as an asylee in 1972.
 While running a business in Manhattan and consulting for Albert Einstein College of Medicine, Valerie founded the Third World Medical Research Foundation to promote research and education in nutritional and other disorders affecting poor people.
 She has worked in many countries as a member of medical research teams, organized, participated and developed interdisciplinary research programs and conferences, carried out home-based research on Gulf War Veterans suffering from Lou Gehrig's disease, led a toxicogenomics research laboratory at OHSU, and co-authored numerous research papers in peer-reviewed journals.
-She is a Member of the OHSU President's Diversity Council and Institutional Review Board, and a Founding Member of the university's Global Health Center, where she has developed a unique course that brings students together with refugees and immigrants for an interdisciplinary Community Health and Education Exchange (iCHEE) and is working with the University of KwaZulu, Natal in South Africa to develop a student exchange program.
-For the past few years, she has been working with Desire Tshala-Katumbay to develop collaborations in research and capacity building with the University of KwaZulu Natal in South Africa, the University in Kinshasa, Democratic Republic of Congo and the University in Nairobi, Kenya.
+She is a Member of the OHSU President's Diversity Council and Institutional Review Board, and a Founding Member of the university's Global Health Center, where she has developed a unique course that brings students together with refugees and immigrants for an interdisciplinary Community Health and Education Exchange (iCHEE) and is working with the University of KwaZulu-Natal in South Africa to develop a student exchange program.
+For the past few years, she has been working with Desire Tshala-Katumbay to develop collaborations in research and capacity building with the University of KwaZulu-Natal, the University of Kinshasa, Democratic Republic of Congo, and the University of Nairobi, Kenya.

 Board of Directors